grantsrb/langpractice/README.md

     "dense_noise": float
-        the standard deviation of gaussian noise applied to the dense layers of the model. if 0, has no effect "randomize_order": bool
+        the standard deviation of gaussian noise applied to the dense layers of the model. if 0, has no effect "feat_drop_p": float
-        determines if the order of data during training should be randomized. the order of a sequence within the batch is preserved.
+        the probability of zeroing a neuron within the features of the cnn output.
+    "drop_p": float
+        the probability of zeroing a neuron within the dense layers of the network.
     "lang_on_drops_only": bool
         if true, language predictions only occur when the agent drops an object.
 Otherwise the language predictions occur at every